dfki-ric/pytransform3d/README.md

 ## Tests

-You can use nosetests to run the tests of this project in the root directory:
+You can use pytest to run the tests of this project in the root directory:

-    nosetests
+    pytest

 A coverage report will be located at `cover/index.html`.
-Note that you have to install `nose` to run the tests and `coverage` to obtain the code coverage report.
+Note that you have to install `pytest` to run the tests and `pytest-cov` to obtain the code coverage report.

 ## Contributing